I Love To Travel: Here’s Why!

 As we walked along the promenades in the evenings there were “Pom-Frit Carts” everywhere.

-Frite stands are just like hot dog stands.
+Frite stands are just like hot dog stands except they make

-I said no to Mayo for two years!
+I said no to Mayo for far too long!

-When I finally tasted it I beat myself up for waiting so long to try it.
+When I finally tasted it I beat myself up for waiting to try it.

 I only have to smell that intoxicating aroma and I want mayo with my fries,